nahinmahmood0101/project_template_1/README.md

 So the task is this:

-  1.)clone this repo and my "template" repo using ssh or html either way 2.)take only the training__studio template from the file and upload it to this repo
+  1.)clone my "template" repo and this repo using ssh or html 2.)take the training__studio template from the file and upload it to this repo